nanotalks/recipes/Asian Main Dish/Radish Cake.md

 | **1 tbsp** of canola oil | **1 stalk** of green onion, minced finely |

 1. Heat up a frying pan on medium-low heat with **1 tbsp** of oil
-2. Add the slices turnip cake, cut into 1.5cm cubes, to the pan
+2. Add the slices radish cake, cut into 1.5cm cubes, to the pan
-3. Fry the turnip cake for 4 minutes, flip, and fry for another 4 minutes
+3. Fry the radish cake for 4 minutes, flip, and fry for another 4 minutes
 4. Serve with minced green onion, and any sauce of your preference (such as chili oil, vinegar or seafood soy sauce)